thousandbrainsproject/tbp.monty/docs/contributing/documentation.md

 Documents that are nested under other documents require that you create a folder with the same name as the parent document but without the `.md` extension.
 Then, you place any sub-documents in that folder.
 For example, if you were creating a document called `new-placeholder-example-doc.md` beneath the document `Category One/some-existing-doc.md` file you would create a folder called `category-one/some-existing-doc` and place the new document in that folder.

-And then update the `hierarchy.md` file
+And then update the `hierarchy.md` file.
+See [Understanding `hierarchy.md`](#understanding-hierarchymd) for in-depth instructions on the proper syntax.

 ```markdown markdown
 # category-one: Category One